youssefyasser2/express-ts-starter/README.md

-# setup — Express + TypeScript Project Generator 🚀
+# Setup — Express + TypeScript Project Generator 🚀

 **setup** is a powerful, interactive Bash script that automatically generates a full-featured, production-ready Express.js backend with TypeScript in seconds.
 Stop wasting time on boilerplate setup and focus on building your application.